lh3/lh3.github.com/_posts/2014-07-19-a-proposal-of-the-grapical-fragment-assembly-format.md

 equivalent to an overlap graph for k-mer reads with (k-1)-mer overlaps.
 It is a bidirected graph, too.

-The crical problem with FASTG is that it puts sequneces on arcs/edges.
+The critical problem with FASTG is that it puts sequneces on arcs/edges.
 It is unable to describe a simple topology such as `A->B; C->B; C->D` without adding a dummy node, which breaks the theoretical elegance of assembly graphs.
 Due to the historical confusion between vertices and edges, I will avoid using these